KatherineMichel/portfolio/regular-blog-posts/til-100-days-of-code-version.md

     with open("README.md", "w") as fd:
         fd.write(content)
 ```

+Caption: New strings are appended to `content`, then all of the `content` is written into the README.md at once.

 In Raegon Kim's implementation, at the beginning of `readme()`, an empty list called `lines` is created.
 As the program progresses through `readme()`, and new lines are generated, the built-in list function `append()` is used to append the new lines to `lines` as strings.
 The `lines` list is returned by `readme()` and line by line, written into the README.md.